Rephael4321/YouTubeChallenge1/README.md

 # YouTubeChallenge1

-This is the solution of the first challenge introduced by "freeCodeCamp.org" on "youtube"
+This is the solution of the 'first' challenge introduced by "freeCodeCamp.org" on "youtube"

 Challenge at 59:20